Introduction

 Cleaning & Maintenance

 Over time, the mechanism that allows the head to tilt up and down might benefit from a small amount of lubrication.
-Use only food-grade grease and apply just a tiny amount (a pea-sized drop) to the hinge mechanism on both sides of the mixer head.
-Aside from that, maintenance is minimal since the Artisan Mini shares the iconic design and durability of its larger counterparts, but in a perfect 3.5-quart size.
+Use only food-grade grease and apply a tiny amount (approximately a pea-sized drop) to the hinge mechanism on both sides of the mixer head.
+Aside from that, maintenance is minimal.

 Pros & Cons